 The ever-popular sport of NASCAR Racing has more injuries and deaths than the others racing sports combined.

 Everyone has heard of rock climbing, but what in the world is ice climbing?
 If you think it is climbing ice structures, then you are right.
 Ice climbers climb everything from frozen waterfalls to rocky slabs and cliffs covered with heavy deposits of slippery ice.

 The sport of ice climbing has all the dangers of rock climbing but to a much more advanced degree.
 As a result, life insurance companies are highly cautious when an ice climber applies for life insurance.
 This sport will trigger an increase in rates and life insurance premiums.

 The exciting sport of hang gliding can be hazardous because of several variables.
 First, hang gliding is a form of flying sport.
 The pilot flies a small, light, foot-launched aircraft with no motor whatsoever.

-Most modern hang gliders are aluminum materials with a cloth sail that forms a wing.
+Most modern hang gliders are made of aluminum materials with a cloth sail that forms a wing.
 The pilot is then attached to the device with a harness.
 The pilot controls the aircraft by shifting its weight.

 The biggest threat is simply crashing to the ground, landing in a waterbody, and drowning.
-However, hang gliders can also fall victim to wind current, sending them into the sides of buildings or mountains.
+However, hang gliders can also fall victim to wind currents, sending them into the sides of buildings or mountains.

 A hot air balloon consists of a considerable balloon known as an “envelope.”
 This balloon contains a large mass of hot air.
 The flyers are suspended in a gondola made of wicker material in a basket.

 A propane-powered torch creates hot air.
-The heated air inside the balloon makes it very buoyant because it has a lower density than the air outside the balloon.
+The heated air inside the balloon makes it very buoyant because it has a lower density than the air outside.

 The hot air balloon can also lose its heat and crash to the ground in a dangerous area.
 The worst-case scenario would be a highway or body of water.